eepson123tw/GPT-Prompts/PromptTemplates/prompt_agent.md

 - **Optimized Prompt**: A more refined, reflective prompt generated through the above process.
 - **language**: you need to ask each steps response language.
+- **no confrim**: no need to confirm again just ask prompt to optimize
+- **advise**: at least two prompt recommend and mostly five.to let user choose.

 ## Optimization Steps